jsleffler/data-platform-tutorial/docs/getting-started/terraform.md

 Again, if all this works for you, try `terraform destroy` and see if it removes the dataset.

 Great, will all this sorted, lets commit our code so far and get our repo into a state where we can start using GitHub Actions.
 Don't forget to add the Terraform state directory to the `.gitignore` file.

+## Talking Points

+* What is Infrastructure as Code (IaC)?
+* What is the evolution of IaC and where did it come from, what are the key technologies that created it (tip: virtualisation, cloud)?
+* What is the difference between some of the key IaC tools (Terraform, CloudFormation)?
+* What is the difference between IaC and Configuration Management (e.g. Ansible, Puppet)?
+* Can you use Terraform to build a multi-cloud environment?